 - N Lombard Street and outer SE Sandy Boulevard (US-30B)

 Oregon law permits the use of studded tires from Nov.
 1 to April 1.
-Use of studded tires outside of these dates is a Class C traffic violation (ORS 815.160) and carries a fine of $170.
+Use of studded tires outside of these dates is a Class C traffic violation (ORS 815.160) with a presumptive fine of $170.

 PBOT and ODOT encourage drivers to consider other types of traction tires because of the costly damage studded tires inflict on our roads.
 Non-studded traction tires that have passed industry standards for winter traction performance are entitled to display a three-peaked mountain and snowflake symbol on their sidewalls.
 Research shows these tires provide better traction than studded tires when used on bare pavement and in most winter-driving conditions. [back to top]